lupyuen/zig-bl602-nuttx/README.md

 [lorawan_test.zig](lorawan_test.zig) compiles OK with Zig Compiler.

-TODO: Test the LoRaWAN Zig App: [lorawan_test.zig](lorawan_test.zig)

 # Refer to Auto-Translated Zig Code

-Some parts can get tricky to convert from C to Zig, like this C code...
+Some parts of the LoRaWAN Zig App [lorawan_test.zig](lorawan_test.zig) can get tricky to convert from C to Zig, like this C code...

 ```c
 //  Original C code...